seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **BELARIUS**
 Now for our mountain sport: up to yond hill;
-Your legs are young; I’ll tread these flats.
+Your legs are young; I'll tread these flats.
 Consider,
 When you above perceive me like a crow,
 That it is place which lessens and sets off;
 And you may then revolve what tales I have told you